oscarotero/psr7-middlewares/README.md

 ]);
 ```

-### ErrorResponseHandler
+### ErrorHandler

-Execute a handler if the response returned by the next middlewares has any error (status code 400-599).
-It also catch any exception and handle it as an error 500.
+Executes a handler if the response returned by the next middlewares has any error (status code 400-599).
+If you use an error handler like [whoops](https://github.com/filp/whoops), you can register it to catch exceptions and other errors using the methods `before` and `after`.
+These methods receives a callable wrapping your handler that returns a ResponseInterface object.

 ```php
 function errorHandler($request, $response, $myApp) {